Jaya3110/Brainwave-matrix-web-devlopment/README.md

 - Login Page: Users can log in using their credentials.
 - Home Page: Displays categories such as fashion, books, groceries, electronics, and home decor.
-- Category Pages: Each category (Fashion, Books, Groceries, Electronics, Home Decor) has its own page displaying relevant products.
+- Category Pages: Click Swinging images go for different categories (Fashion, Books, Groceries, Electronics, Home Decor) has its own page displaying relevant products.
 - Cart Page: Shows items added to the cart with options to modify quantities or remove items.

 ## Tools